 - Low risk (or at least, not high risk)

-- Widely available across all races
+- Widely available across all types of horse races

-- Easy to settle—you either win or you don’t, without confusing terms
+- Easy to settle, you either win or you don’t, without confusing terms

 Top 4 Horse Racing Bets for Beginners